lextm/jekyll-theme-chirpy/_posts/2023-1-14-public-sessions-programs-I-worked-on-in-the-past.md

 ---
 layout: post
-title: "Sessions I Gave In The Past"
+title: "Public Sessions/Programs I Worked On In The Past"
 tags: Others
 excerpt_separator: <!--more-->
 ---
-Seems to be a good time to recap on how many public sessions I gave in the past few years.
+Seems to be a good time to recap on how many public sessions/programs I worked on in the past few years.
 <!--more-->

+# 2015

+## Jexus 网站服务器和 ASP.NET 跨平台开发

+Hosted on Dec 12 as part of the JiaoDong Developer Conference.

+The contents can be found on [my blog](https://halfblood.pro/jexus-%E7%BD%91%E7%AB%99%E6%9C%8D%E5%8A%A1%E5%99%A8%E5%92%8C-asp-net-%E8%B7%A8%E5%B9%B3%E5%8F%B0%E5%BC%80%E5%8F%91-e4cac4316352).

+The slides can be found on [GitHub](https://github.com/lextm/slides/raw/master/JexusManager%20cn.pptx).

 # 2016

+## .NET/Mono历史故事

+Hosted on Mar 12, as part of Microsoft GCR MVP Meetup.

 ## .NET FM
+Started this Mandarin podcast with Peng Lyu on Mar 22.
+This program lasted about three years.

+The episodes can be found at [.NET FM Homepage](https://podcast.dotnet.fm).

 # 2017